symfony/symfony-docs/book/forms.rst

-    Be advised, however, that in most cases using the ``getData()`` method is a better choice, since it returns the data (usually an object) after it's been transformed by the form framework.
+    Be advised, however, that in most cases using the ``getData()`` method is a better choice, since it returns the data (usually an object) after it's been transformed by the Form component.

 Adding Validation
 ~~~~~~~~~~~~~~~~~